zenkora/privoxy-adblock/README.md

 # privoxy-adblock-plus
 This is just Easylist converted into Privoxy rules and actions files.
-The config files will work on any OS privoxy runs on.
+The config files will work on any OS Privoxy runs on.
 Just place these files in Privoxy's config directory add them to your Privoxy config like so:
 >actionsfile easylist.script.action